 The gameplay remains nearly identical to the 2013 version which is actually a good thing considering how fluid the mechanics were behind that version.
 Pulse pitching has been retained and has actually grown a lot on me since the last iteration.
 The animations never look choppy or glitchy, everything flows nicely.
 SCE San Diego has done a masterful job making sure that the gameplay is well-tuned every year which has seemingly given them more time to focus on the little things that really make this baseball sim the best one out there.

-Road to the Show is once again a go-to mode with a bit of a different beginning.
+Road to the Show is once again a go to mode with a bit of a different beginning.
 You can now take your player through a prospect showcase for three games to improve your draft position.
-Of course, for those who aren’t into that, you can throw yourself on any team you’d like to be on right away.
-In addition to that, you have the brand new community challenges which see players create scenarios and post them online for other players to attempt, it’s not unlike things that are seen in NBA Live 14.
+Of course for those who aren’t into that, you can throw yourself on any team you’d like to be on right away.
+In addition to that, you have the brand new community challenges which sees players create scenarios and post them online for other players to attempt, it’s not unlike things seen in NBA Live 14.
 Franchise Mode finally goes online letting you play that mode with your friends.
 Unfortunately, long load times and lag limit the fun.

 Cross-Play with the PlayStation Vita has been added so that you can take your home experience on the road with you which is a welcome feature for such a deep game.
 Quick-Counts has also been added to speed up games considerably if you’re under time constraints.
 It’s not a huge favourite of mine, but I can see its usefulness by starting every at-bat on a deep-count.
 It will definitely help those who don’t have the time to go through entire games.
 It must be activated before you start a game, unfortunately.
 No features are lost coming over from the PlayStation 3, but sadly, no features are added in either.
 PS4 owners will be happy with crisp 1080p visuals and the gorgeous presentation.
 Beyond that, it’s business as usual for MLB 14.